 - The whole loss of $15mn will be taken by Equity tranche, leaving them with $28mn.
-This will result in a per unit coupon of $93.3 and an yield of 9.3%, almost the same as mezzanine tranche.
+This will result in a per-unit coupon of $93.3 and a yield of 9.3%, almost the same as a mezzanine tranche.

-This highlights the risk attached with the lower tranches.
-In case the default was 40%, the entire coupon payment of Equity tranche would’ve been wiped out.
+This highlights the risk attached to the lower tranches.
+In case the default was 40%, the entire coupon payment of the Equity tranche would’ve been wiped out.

 Frequently Asked Questions (FAQs)

 Investing in ABS can provide several advantages, including potential yield enhancements, portfolio diversification, access to specific asset classes, and customizing risk and return profiles.

 ABS differ from traditional bonds in that they are backed by specific assets rather than relying solely on the issuer’s creditworthiness.
 The returns to ABS investors are determined by the cash flows generated by the underlying assets, while traditional bonds depend on the issuer’s ability to make interest and principal payments.